 Lifescience Dynamics has a stellar reputation for high quality work and impeccable ethics; we provide actionable insight and foresight to our clients across the globe, whilst maintaining the highest standards of moral integrity.
-Our 60-strong team is currently spread across four offices: London (HQ), Boston, New York and San Francisco, with strategic partners in Latin America and Asia.
+Our 80-strong team is currently spread across five offices: London (HQ), Toronto, Boston, New York and San Francisco, with strategic partners in Latin America and Asia.

 With so few blockbuster drugs on the horizon and many key disease areas well served by generics, innovation in the pharmaceutical market now focuses on precision and targeted medicine including biologics, regenerative and gene therapies.
 In these difficult times, pharmaceutical and biotech clients require a trusted partner for decision support, and it is here that Lifescience Dynamics is second-to-none.